Chimes at Midnight: Interpretation of Shakespeare

-Welles' adaptation of five Shakespeare plays was not a chronological transcription of the original texts.
+Welles's adaptation of five Shakespeare plays was not a chronological transcription.
 Shakespearean scholar Kenneth S. Rothwell said that Welles "goes beyond mere tinkering with Shakespeare's scenes; [he] massively reworks, transposes, revises and deletes, indeed reconstructs them."
 These changes included taking lines of dialogue from one play and inserting them into scenes from another.
 Specific changes include a scene near the end of the film in which Hal pardons an imprisoned street rabble-rouser just before his expedition to invade France; Welles slightly altered this scene from Henry V, Act 2, Scene 2.
-In the film it is stated that this man is Falstaff, and that the incident he is pardoning is Falstaff's disturbance of Hal's coronation.
+In the film this man is Falstaff, and the incident he is pardoning is Falstaff's disturbance of Hal's coronation.
 Although both the pardoned prisoner and Falstaff are said to drink wine, Shakespeare does not imply that the pardoned prisoner is Falstaff.
 In both Chimes at Midnight and in Henry V, this scene is followed by Falstaff's death.
-The film contains no true soliloquies, since characters are never alone and do not speak directly to the audience during their speeches.
+The film contains no true soliloquies, since characters are never alone and do not speak directly to the audience.
 Henry IV is usually shown standing or sitting with very little action involved—this, says Anderegg, makes it appear that he speaks only to himself even when others are present.
 Gielgud was known for his classical interpretation of Shakespeare, and his performance consists almost entirely of words, which are unable to defeat either Northumberland's rebels or Hal's wild behavior.
-Throughout the film, Falstaff, Hal, and Hotspur imitate Gielgud, mocking the words of Henry IV.
+Throughout the film, Falstaff, Hal, and Hotspur imitate Gielgud, mocking Henry IV's words.